Unboxed-Software/solana-course/content/hello-world-program.md

 # TL;DR

 - **Accounts** on Solana each have a unique address, store data, and are owned by a program
-- **Programs** on Solana are a particular type of account marked as executable and store instruction logic
+- **Programs** on Solana are a particular type of account that is marked as executable and which stores instruction logic
 - **Transactions** on Solana are made up of instructions which are executed by programs

 # Overview